GiorgiMakharadze/rust-notes/README.md

     some_string.push_str(", world"); // ❌ Error: Cannot modify immutable reference.
 }
 ```
+⛔ Error:

+error[E0596]: cannot borrow `*some_string` as mutable, as it is behind a `&` reference
+📌 Why?

+&s is an immutable reference, so we can’t modify the borrowed data.
+By default, references do not allow mutation.

 - **Explanation:**
   - Immutable references allow multiple parts of your code to read the same data simultaneously without conflict.
 This is a key factor in ensuring thread safety and data consistency.

 #### Mutable References (`&mut`)
 - **Usage:**
-  - When you need to modify borrowed data, declare the reference as mutable.
+  - When you need to modify borrowed data, to use a mutable reference (`&mut`).

 ```rust
 fn change(some_string: &mut String) {